ayushanand18/ayushanand18/README.md

 ## Things I do 💻
 + working at JP Morgan Chase as a Software Engineer, building tools that solve critical business issues.
 + Vice Chairperson of the student society at my campus - ISTE Students' Chapter NIT Durgapur Students Branch.
-+ volunteering software engineering time at MBON (Marine Biodiversity Observation Network)
++ volunteering software engineering time at MBON (Marine Biodiversity Observation Network), working to save animals.
 + experiment with algorithms and sofwtare systems, love playing with their internals.
 + writing a weekly blog of thoughts into tech, stem, nature and mankind - read me on Medium.
 + Hacker's Tribe community member - Delhi NCR's largest open source community.